 I understand why Mormonism does not follow the Christian liturgy.
 The low church of Yankee America from which Mormonism sprang was rightly suspicious of the cadences and rituals of old Christianity, associated as it was with so many ecclesiastical abuses and the poisonous elitism of medieval European religion.
 Mormonism has a rich tradition of worship on which to draw, and many Saints are satisfied with their own cycle of worship, from the Sunday block and Firesides to Family Home Evening and daily study.

-However, believing that we can learn from other traditions and recognising that some people are interested in a more formal cycle of worship, I am working on a Mormon liturgical year of sorts, inspired by Common Prayer: A Liturgy For Ordinary Radicals.
-You can find this work in progress here.
-I will update it through the year and welcome your feedback.
-I will try to Mormonise things somewhat (for example, by including Restoration scripture and celebrating certain unique Mormon holidays) but it will unashamedly remain a kind of stripped-down ecumenical work inspired by the Anglican tradition.
+However, believing that we can learn from other traditions and recognising that some people are interested in a more formal cycle of worship, I try to follow a Mormon liturgical year of sorts, inspired by Common Prayer: A Liturgy For Ordinary Radicals.
+Two quick points:

 1. Mormons have an aversion to so-called “vain repetitions” widely understood to refer to set prayers.
-I have tried to accommodate this by simplifying the prayers and making room for one’s own extemporaneous meditations in the Mormon style.
-It has to be said, however, that Mormonism does indeed have set prayers of its own and even our informal prayers often fall into “vain repetition” (cf. “nourish and strengthen our bodies”, etc).
-So the reluctance to say things like the Lord’s Prayer is both somewhat illogical and a fairly new tradition in Mormonism.
+It has to be said, however, that Mormonism does indeed have set prayers of its own and even our informal prayers often fall into “vain repetition,” so the reluctance to say things like the Lord’s Prayer is both somewhat illogical and a fairly new tradition in Mormonism.
 Written prayers can often provide a source for meditation and can easily flow into something more personal.